Arantza Díaz de Ilarraza Sánchez

-Arantza Díaz de Ilarraza Sánchez (San Sebastián, 18 April 1957) is a professor of informatics at the University of the Basque Country.
-In 1981, she began her work as a lecturer at the Faculty of Informatics of Donostia.
+Arantza Díaz de Ilarraza Sánchez (born 18 April 1957) is a Spanish computer scientist.
+She is a professor of informatics at the University of the Basque Country.
+In 1981, she began her work as a lecturer at the Faculty of Informatics of San Sebastián.
 As a specialist in language and computer technology, she has held positions of responsibility in Basque technology institutions.